-Our aim at Hendersyde is to provide an opportunity for everyone to enjoy a fun and educational event where no-one is afraid to ask for help or advice whilst maintaining high standards of safety for all concerned, whether it is for a competitor, spectator or volunteer.
-Civility to all is paramount to ensuring a happy weekend even when all has not gone to plan!
+Our aim at Hendersyde is to provide an opportunity for everyone to enjoy a fun and educational day where no-one is afraid to ask for help or advice whilst maintaining high standards of safety for all concerned, whether it is for a competitor, spectator or volunteer.
+Civility to all is paramount to ensuring a happy event even when all has not gone to plan!

 - The days will be run to British Eventing Competition standards unless stated in this schedule.